 Brown enters his 22nd season as the head coach of the men's basketball program at Middlebury in 2018-19.
 He led the Panthers to six-straight NCAA Tournament appearances (2008-13) with a combined record of 147-26.
 In 2010-11, the Panthers advanced to the NCAA Final Four, setting a new school record with a 28-2 mark.
 He was named the NESCAC and NABC District Coach of the Year after the record-setting season.

 Brown led the team to 24 wins en route to its first NESCAC Championship in 2008-09.
 The Panthers also made their second-consecutive trip to the NCAA Tournament, as Brown was named the NESCAC and the NABC District Coach of the Year.

-He now owns a career record of 336-189 over 20 years at Middlebury, owning a higher winning percentage than any other coach in the program’s history.
+He now owns a career record of 357-196 over 21 years at Middlebury, owning a higher winning percentage than any other coach in the program’s history.
 Brown tallied his 300th career win on January 16, 2016 in a 73-61 victory over Bates.
 In 2015-16, he guided the Panthers to their third NESCAC title and an NCAA Tournament Second Round appearance.
 During the 2016-17 campaign, he led the program to the second-most wins in its history with 27 (27-4) and hosted two NCAA Tournament weekends, falling in the NCAA Quarterfinals.
+The Panthers gained an at-large berth to the NCAA Tournament in 2017-18, advancing to the second weekend of the tournament and finishing with a 21-7 record.
 Brown has been honored as the NESCAC Coach of the Year five times in his career (2009, 2011, 2012, 2016, 2017).

 A 1982 graduate of the University of Vermont, Brown scored more than 1,000 points and earned induction into the University's Athletic Hall of Fame during his Catamount basketball career.
 He is 10th on the all-time scoring list (1,336 points), second in steals (170), eighth in assists (428) and eighth in field goals made (526).
 While playing at UVM, Brown averaged 12.7 points and 4.1 assists per game.
 As a junior, he was an All-New England Honorable Mention selection, and he was elected co-captain as a senior.